 Improving OTIF Performance Through Supply Chain Visibility & Collaboration

 Strong OTIF performance requires two fundamental components: real-time supply chain visibility and collaboration between teams.
 This article explores how better data and communication can drive improvement and what metrics companies need to track to stay ahead.
-It also presents Agistix’s solutions for closing visibility gaps, connecting supply chain partners, and optimizing fulfillment from end to end.
+It also presents Agistix’s solutions for closing visibility gaps, connecting supply chain partners, and optimizing fulfillment.

 OTIF is a critical supply chain KPI that measures logistics performance.
 It refers to a supplier’s ability to deliver goods within the requested delivery windows and in full quantities ordered.